ESAIC Advanced Patient Safety Course

 The ESAIC Advanced Patient Safety Course is a live course to teach vital patient safety strategies for acute settings.
 The APSC forms a key part of the Safer Care to Save Lives Programme, an ESAIC Patient Safety Education programme.
 Healthcare professionals attending 100% of the ASPC and who pass the course assessment will hold the ESAIC Advanced Anaesthesia and Intensive Care Patient Safety Certificate.

 You can download a copy of the example programme here.

 The APSC is aimed at all Health care professionals, patients and stakeholders interested in patient safety in acute settings: Intensive Care, Perioperative Care, Anaesthesia, Emergency and other settings where acute patients are treated.

 The format of the live part of the APSC will be based on interactive lectures and 360º video simulated scenarios followed by debriefing

 Educational targets focus on the following goals:

-- Understand a full integrated vision of the patient safety culture during intensive care and anaesthesia, applicable to all acute settings.
+- Understand a fully integrated vision of the patient safety culture during intensive care and anaesthesia, applicable to all acute settings.

-- Provide a framework to apply the patient safety tools in different situations.
+- Provide a framework to apply patient safety tools in different situations.